markgordon22/Jerseys-for-tims/README.md

 ### Business Logic

-- For the site to be easyily navigated, create positive ux's for the user
+- For the site to be easily navigated, create positive ux's for the user
 - To add, edit or delete products available(crud functionality)
 - To encourage the user to understand the story behind Jerseys for Tims
-- To promote awareness of Jerseys for Tims to boost brand awareness to become the top celtic provider for celtic fans.
+- To promote awareness of Jerseys for Tims to boost brand awareness and loyalty and to become the top celtic jersey provider for celtic fans.

 ### User Stories